-MPH Master in Public Health 2 years MSNU Master in Nursing 2 vears
+MPH Master in Public Health

+MSN Master of Science in Nursing

+2 years

+2 years

 The Academic Programs are supported by a wide range of Co-Academic Programs.

 COURSE CODES

 Each course is assigned a number of credit hours normally equivalent to the number of hours of classroom teaching per week.
 The letters preceding the course number indicate the area or subject of study to which the course belongs.